 Although the same overarching arbitration law governs both domestic and international arbitration proceedings, distinctions are drawn between the two types, providing for a much more liberal regime with regard to international arbitrations.
-Examples of striking differences include the proclamation of confidentiality of domestic arbitration and the possibility, under certain circumstances, of appealing domestic awards.
-Moreover, the enforcement of a domestic award must not entail a breach of French public policy, whereas with international awards, the breach must be that of the French conception of international public policy in order for enforcement to be denied.
+Examples of differences include the proclamation of confidentiality of domestic arbitration and the possibility, under certain circumstances, of appealing domestic awards.
+Moreover, the enforcement of a domestic award must not entail a breach of French public policy, whereas, with international awards, the breach must be that of the French conception of international public policy in order for enforcement to be denied.
+However, some articles applicable to domestic arbitration will also apply to international arbitration as they have been incorporated by reference.